MengzhuLi821/APS360/README.md

 # APS360
-Applied Fundamentals of Deep Learning, Course Labs
+My assignments for APS360: Fundamentals of Artificial Intelligence, taken in the Fall 2022 semester.